AarshBatra/biteSizedAQ/2.air.pol.units.explainer/README.md

 [![https://seetheair.org/](images/clipboard-3119967759.png)](https://seetheair.org/)

-Ultrafine particles, also known as nanoparticles, represent another category of particulcate matter characterized by their exceptionally small size, typically less than 0.1 micrometers in diameter.
+Ultrafine particles also exist, also known as nanoparticles.
+They represent another category of particulcate matter characterized by their exceptionally small size, typically less than 0.1 micrometers in diameter.
 These particles are significantly smaller than both PM2.5 (particulate matter with diameters less than 2.5 micrometers) and PM10 (particulate matter with diameters less than 10 micrometers), allowing them to penetrate even deeper into the body.

 Generally speaking, the smaller the size of the particle the more harmful it is to our health.

 Imagine the air around us has these tiny particles of dust and dirt that are so small you can’t see them without a microscope.
-PM2.5 refers to these tiny particles.
-When we say there are 10 micrograms per cubic meter of PM2.5, it means in every cubic meter of air (which is about the size of a very small car), there are 10 micrograms (which is a very, very tiny amount) of these particles floating around.
+So, for example, when we say there are 10 micrograms per cubic meter of PM2.5, it means in every cubic meter of air (which is about the size of a very small car), there are 10 micrograms (which is a very, very tiny amount) of these particles floating around.
 It’s like having a few grains of sand spread out in a very small car.

 The word “concentration” in 10 micrograms per cubic meter of concentration of PM2.5, means that there is a certain number of PM2.5